The Post

 A third of Australian kids don’t know yoghurt comes from a cow.
 Narelle Zanker is trying to fix that – one calf bottle, one farm tour, and one steer called Elvis at a time.

-Less than two years later, she’s been named SA Young Dairy Farmer of the Year, a finalist in the SA Tourism Awards, and is now up for the 2026 AgriFutures Rural Women’s Award.
+Less than two years after launching Dairy Adventures, she’s also been named SA Young Dairy Farmer of the Year and a finalist in the SA Tourism Awards.

 Not bad for someone who says she “didn’t really know what agritourism meant” when she started.